Stomach sleeping has both benefits and drawbacks, so it’s a matter of weighing the two before deciding to sleep like this.

 Keep Your Legs Flat

-Although most people prefer lifting one leg above the other or wrapping a leg around a pillow, this hurts your spine even more.
-So, instead of sleeping in a more distorted posture, it may be better to keep your legs as flat as possible to prevent the spine from twisting.
+Although some people prefer lifting one leg above the other or wrapping a leg around a pillow, this could put more strain on your spine.
+So, instead of sleeping in a more distorted posture, try to keep your legs as flat as possible to prevent the spine from twisting.

-Stretching for at least 10 to 20 minutes in the morning or before bed may help mitigate muscle strain that may occur when sleeping on your belly.
-Try exercises that push your hips back, and remember to also stretch out your neck as it takes a lot of pressure.
-While some of these stretches should help reduce pain and pressure build-up, they also have an added perk of helping you to relax for better sleep.
+Stretching for at least 10 to 20 minutes in the morning or before bed may help with muscle strain from sleeping on your belly.1 Try exercises that push your hips back, such as Child’s Pose in yoga, and remember to stretch out your neck as well.

 Invest in the Right Mattress

 Investing in the right mattress is key for healthy stomach sleeping.
-A great mattress for stomach sleeping is firm enough to support the body and prevent the stomach and hips from dipping.
-While softer mattresses offer exceptional pressure relief, they can allow the hips to sink into the bed, throwing the spine out of alignment.
-Back support is crucial, and you can only get this from a firm mattress.
+A great mattress for stomach sleeping is firm enough to support your body and prevent your stomach and hips from dipping.

 Different Stomach Sleeping Positions

-The arms up position includes sleeping with your head to the side and hands wrapped around your pillow.
-This is one of the safest ways to sleep on your belly, but only if you’re using a thin pillow or no pillow at all so that your neck isn’t as curved.
+The arms-up position includes sleeping with your head to the side and hands wrapped around your pillow.
+This is one of the safest ways to sleep on your belly, but only if you’re using either a thin pillow or no pillow so your neck isn’t as curved.

 The Runner

 This position involves sleeping with one arm at your side and the other up to your head while your leg is in a runner position.
-Many people find this a comfortable posture, but unfortunately, it’s bad for your back and neck.
+Many people find this a comfortable posture, but unfortunately, it can strain your back and neck.
 The best way to improve it is to place a pillow under your forehead and keep your head face-down.

 The Skydiver